wp-media/backwpup/readme.txt

 = I get a fatal error: `Can not create folder: […]/wp-content/backwpup-[…]-logs in […]/wp-content/plugins/backwpup/inc/class-job.php …` =
 Please set CHMOD 775 on the /wp-content/ directory and refresh the BackWPup dashboard.
 If that doesn’t help, try CHMOD 777.
 You can revert it to 755 once BackWPup has created its folder.

-= I don’t see an option to configure Dropbox, S3 or other destinations. = If you don’t see those options in the Add new job->General tab, it is most likely your server running a PHP version below 5.3 or the PHP5-CURL extension is not installed.

 = Backup jobs are running forever! =
 Almost all web hosts have limited allowed script execution time on their servers.
 As a consequence, BackWPup might be “interrupted” in its job execution when executing the job takes longer than script execution is allowed for by the server (i.e. when the job requires to add a lot of files to a ZIP archive).
 Whenever BackWPup’s execution is stopped by the server, it waits 5 minutes before it tries to restart the job.
 If it is stopped again, it waits another five minutes.
 Those interruptions can then add up to what looks like 20-40 minutes of execution while really most of it is waiting time for a job to be restarted.